alertmanager/alert_manager/README.md

   - "A commercial use is one primarily intended for commercial advantage or monetary compensation."
 - **In case of Alert Manager this translates to:**
   - You may use Alert Manager in commercial environments for handling in-house Splunk alerts
-  - You may use Alert Manager as part of consulting or integration work, if you're considered to be working on   behalf of your customer.
-The customer will be the licensee of Alert Manager and must comply with the license terms
+  - You may use Alert Manager as part of your consulting or integration work, if you're considered to be working on behalf of your customer.
+The customer will be the licensee of Alert Manager and must comply according to the license terms
-  - You must not sell Alert Manager as a standalone product or within a bundle
+  - You are not allowed to sell Alert Manager as a standalone product or within an application bundle
   - If you want to use Alert Manager outside of these license terms, please contact us and we will find a solution